 Soon after his dog's death, his housekeepers' two cats also died of liver failure.
 They both used the Swiffer Wetjet for quick cleanups on their floors.
 Necropsies weren't done on the cats, so they couldn't file a lawsuit, but he asked that we spread the word to as many people as possible so they don't lose their animals.

-On its web site, Procter & Gamble describes its Swiffer WetJet cleaning system as an all-in-one, ready-to-use mopping system.
-According to the entry in its “Swiffer Q&A” section devoted to the question of whether the product is safe to use around pets:
+On its website, Procter & Gamble described its Swiffer WetJet cleaning system as an all-in-one, ready-to-use mopping system.
+According to the entry in its previous "Swiffer Q&A" section (no longer online) devoted to the question of whether the product is safe to use around pets:

 Q: Is Swiffer safe for animals?
 What if my pet licks the floor or his paws?

 A: Your pet will be fine if it licks its paws after walking on a newly wet floor mopped with WetJet or Wet cloths.
 You can always offer water or milk to help remove the perfume taste from your pet's mouth.
 But even drinking large amounts of the Swiffer solution would not be expected to cause more than temporary and minor intestinal upset.

 In direct response to the e-mail's claims, Procter and Gamble posted a rebuttal:

 Q: Are the ingredients safe?A: We're glad you came to us for the facts about the rumor circulating.
 Swiffer Wet cloths and WetJet liquid solution do not contain antifreeze or any ingredient similar to it.
 In fact, Swiffer products have been safely used in over 15 million U.S. homes — many with pets — for nearly five years.